Skip to content

 If you manage several properties, a clear naming convention (“Downtown Apartment 1A”, “Downtown Apartment 1B”…) that mirrors what you use in your management software saves confusion when assigning reservations.

-Step 4: Configure your software
+Step 4: Enter your SES.HOSPEDAJES credentials in your software

-With the three elements in hand —lessor code, establishment codes, and credentials— you can configure your submission tool.
+With the three elements in hand (lessor code, establishment codes, and credentials), you can configure your submission tool.
 In RegistroViajero the flow is:

 4. From that point on, every validated record is sent automatically with no further intervention.